-It can be common practice for Government organisations that are endeavouring to assist in identifying malpractice, criminal or unethical behaviour (whether it be tax, criminal justice, regulatory, or irregularity within public sector procurement) to introduce a whistleblower hotline, any yet is the true value to this solution understood.
+It can be a common practice for Government organisations that are endeavouring to assist in identifying malpractice, criminal or unethical behaviour (whether it be tax, criminal justice, regulatory, or irregularity within public sector procurement) to introduce a whistleblower hotline, any yet is the true value to this solution understood.

 The Association of Certified Fraud Examiners’ Report to the Nation estimated that up to 45% of fraud reports are received via tips, with 54% of those coming from employees.